FlorisWu/satellite-around-Mars/index.md

 pi=3.141592654 #pi
 ```

-## Plotting trajectory when initial velocity is 500 m/s
+## Plotting trajectory when satellite crashes with Mars
 When initial velocity of satellite is 500 m/s, it prints "Satellite crashes."

 ```python